 Algae is classified as any aquatic organism that produces oxygen through photosynthesis.
 The size of algae ranges from tiny microscopic cells floating in the water column (phytoplankton) to large mats of visible "macroalgae" (seaweed) that grow on bottom sediments.

-However, when algae populations explode to unusually high numbers they create what are called harmful algae blooms (HABs), which can:
+However, when algae populations explode to unusually high numbers, they create algae blooms which can:

-- Block sunlight that is vital for underwater bay grasses.
+- Block sunlight that is vital for underwater grasses.